mohamedhashim2003/Sorting-Robotic-Arm/README.md

 # 3DOF Sorting Robotic Arm

 ## 📖 Overview
-[cite_start]This repository contains the mathematical modeling and MATLAB implementation for a 3-DOF planar serial manipulator used in automated sorting operations[cite: 1, 5]. [cite_start]It includes comprehensive derivations and code for forward/inverse kinematics, Jacobian matrices, and Lagrangian dynamics[cite: 8].
+This repository contains the mathematical modeling and MATLAB implementation for a 3-DOF planar serial manipulator used in automated sorting operations.
+It includes comprehensive derivations and code for forward/inverse kinematics, Jacobian matrices, and Lagrangian dynamics.

 ## 📂 Repository Structure
 ```text